 End any promotional offer

 Report the late payment to credit reference agencies Equifax, Experian and TransUnion, leaving a mark on your credit file

 |60 days||Charge a higher penalty APR to the balance owed|

 Periodically report the continued late payments to credit bureaus

 Close account and pass on to a debt collection agency

 There is a risk at any point that the credit card company could take you to court to try to recoup the unpaid debt.
 This could result in a County Court Judgement (CCJ) and possibly a court order stating that the company can take the money directly from your pay cheque or bank account.
 In some cases, bailiffs will be instructed to seize goods to cover the value of the outstanding amount.

 What happens to my credit rating if I miss a credit card payment?

 While a one-off late payment that's delayed by a day or two probably won't be reported to credit agencies, persistent late payments or those that exceed a month are likely to be included on your credit file with the main credit bureaus.
-Late payments stay on your file for seven years, although they have the greatest impact on your credit score when they first appear on your report, with your credit score generally strengthening again over time if you demonstrate responsible financial management.
+Late payments stay on your file for seven years, although they have the greatest impact on your credit score when they first appear on your report.
+Your credit score will generally strengthen again over time if you demonstrate responsible financial management.

-Your credit score is important as it dictates whether you'll be accepted for future borrowing, including mortgages, car finance and personal loans.
-You can find out more about how to improve your credit score in our articles "How to improve your credit score quickly" and "LOQBOX review - should you use it to improve your credit score?"
+Your credit score is important as it indicates whether you will be accepted for future borrowing, including mortgages, car finance and personal loans.
+You can find out more about how to improve your credit score in our article 'How to improve your credit score quickly'.

 Why has the promotional offer on my credit card stopped?